An Overview of Viracept (Nelfinavir)

 While taking nelfinavir, it is important to keep all of your appointments with your health care provider.

-Nelfinavir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 2 years of age and older.
-Nelfinavir is always used in combination with other anti-HIV medicines.
+Nelfinavir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in children 2 years of age and older and adults.
+Nelfinavir is always used in combination with other HIV medicines.

 Before taking nelfinavir, tell your health care provider:

-Nelfinavir comes in the following forms and strengths:
+Nelfinavir (brand name: Viracept) comes in the following forms and strengths:

 Take nelfinavir according to your health care provider's instructions.

 Nelfinavir tablets should always be taken with a meal.
 If you or your child has trouble with swallowing the tablets, you can dissolve the tablets in a small amount of water.
 Once the tablets are dissolved, the liquid will be cloudy.
 Mix the cloudy liquid well and drink immediately.
 To make sure you or your child get the full dose of nelfinavir, add water to the glass to rinse the glass and then drink the rinse.

 Nelfinavir oral powder is another option for people who have trouble with swallowing nelfinavir tablets.
 The oral powder may be mixed with a small amount of water, milk, formula, soy formula, soy milk, or liquid dietary supplements.
 Do not mix oral powder in the container that it comes in.
 Do not mix the powder with any acidic food or juice.
-Once mixed, the entire amount must be taken.
-If the mixture is not consumed immediately, it must be stored in the refrigerator, but not for longer than 6 hours.
+Once mixed, the entire dose of nelfinavir must be taken.
+If the mixture is not taken immediately, it must be stored in the refrigerator, but not for longer than 6 hours.

-Always take nelfinavir in combination with other anti-HIV medicines.
+Always take nelfinavir in combination with other HIV medicines.

-If you take too much nelfinavir, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much nelfinavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 What side effects can nelfinavir cause?

 Nelfinavir may cause side effects.
 Most side effects from nelfinavir are manageable, but a few can be serious.
 Serious side effects of nelfinavir include liver problems in people with moderate or severe liver impairment and life-threatening drug interactions.
-Nelfinavir oral powder contains aspartame and should not be used by people with phenylketonuria.
-(See the WARNING above.)
+(See the WARNING box above.)

 Other possible side effects of nelfinavir include: